Liang-yc/CalorieEstimation/README.md

 ## Requirement:hardware
 -----

-1.Requirements for Fater R-CNN in Matlab;GPU with more than 2GB memeory(If you only want to test, a GPU with only 2GB memory is acceptable).<br>
+1.Requirements for Fater R-CNN in Matlab;<br>
+2.GPU with more than 2GB memeory(If you only want to test, a GPU with only 2GB memory is acceptable).<br>

 ## File contents
 -----